Daily Hydration · Activity Adjusted · 2026

 Is 8 glasses of water a day enough?+

 The "8x8 rule" (eight 8-oz glasses = 64 oz/day) is a convenient guideline but has no strong scientific basis.
 For a 200-lb active man, 64 oz is clearly insufficient.
 For a sedentary 120-lb woman, it may be adequate.
-The correct amount depends on your body weight, activity level, climate, and health status.
+The correct amount depends on body weight, activity level, climate, and health status.
 A better rule of thumb: drink 0.5–0.67 oz per pound of body weight, plus extra for exercise and heat.

 What happens if I drink too much water?+